niolabs/docs/docs/getting_started/locally.md

 3. Restart the System Designer.
 4. Click the **Block Library** in the upper-right corner.
 5. In the Search box, enter the name of a block.
 As you type, the list is filtered.
-6. Click the **Install Block** button which resembles a cloud with a down arrow.
-7. Drag the your block onto the canvas.
+6. Drag the your block onto the canvas.
-8. Type the name of the block and click **Accept**.
+7. Type the name of the block and click **Accept**.